avichalp/ethscan-dump/README.md

 # ethscan-dump

-Dumps contract address and names for all verified contracts on etherscan
+Dumps contract address and names for all verified contracts on etherscan.

+Find the dumped contracts [here](https://github.com/avichalp/ethscan-dump/blob/master/verified_contracts.edn).
+Call `fetch-verified-contracts!` in the `main` namespace to fetch data again.

 ## License